Emergency Alerts (United Kingdom)

+Screenshot of an Android 16 UI showing the UK Emergency Alert test on 7 September 2025.

-The United Kingdom's mobile phone alert system is a public population warning system that uses Cell Broadcast technology.
+The United Kingdom's mobile phone alert system is a public population warning system that uses cell broadcast technology.

 The warning system is intended for use in major incidents such as flooding or terror attacks.
 The Emergency Alert System was launched on 19 March 2023, and tested on a nationwide basis for the first time on 23 April 2023.

-Screenshot of an Android 16 UI showing the UK Emergency Alert test on 7th September 2025.

 On 23 February 2024, the system's first non-test alert was sent to residents of Plymouth ordering partial evacuation after the discovery of a live WW2-era German munition in a back garden.

 History

 During the Cold War, the UK developed an emergency alert system called Handel, operated by the UK Warning and Monitoring Organisation, aimed to alert British institutions and the public before a catastrophic wartime attack such as a nuclear warhead detonation or severe bombing.
 The Wartime Broadcasting Service was to disseminate the "four-minute warning" of such an attack and then work to keep the population informed during the aftermath.
 The system was discontinued in 1992.